- Marijuana pruning can increase yield significantly.

-The flower buds grow at the stem nodes along the branch at the nodes, which you’ll see clearly as you cut more of the outer leaves and stalk material back.
-Trimming the leaves and stalk material is important because they don’t contain the compounds marijuana is known for, and typically contribute to a harshness if mixed in with smokable marijuana.
-The exception here are the sugar leaves, or the leaves closest to the buds that do indeed have trichomes and resin on them.
+The flower buds grow at the stem nodes along the branch, which you’ll see clearly as you cut more of the outer leaves and stalk material back.
+Trimming the fan leaves and stalk material is important because they don’t contain the compounds marijuana is known for, and typically contribute to a harshness if mixed in with smokable marijuana.
+The exception here is the sugar leaves or the leaves closest to the buds that do indeed have trichomes and resin on them.
 Since you’re hand trimming, it’s easy to notice and set those in a separate pile away from the unusable material.

 This is how to do it:

 - Cut the plant down at the base.

 - Start trimming at the bottom of your plant and clip the fan leaves and smaller secondary leaves away in a spiral, making cuts in the direction of the grain of the leaf growth.

 - Cut the entire leaf, including the leaf stem (petiole), and toss the cannabis trim into a paper bag.

 - Chop branches into workable sizes that are easy to hold.